glassonion1/quadkey-tilemath/README.md

 Given a (longitude, latitude) and level produce a quadkey to be used in Bing Maps.
 Can also supply methods to generate a Google Maps TileXYZ

 ## Class diagram
+It is a conceptual class diagram for explanation only and differs from the actual implementation.
 ![plantuml](https://user-images.githubusercontent.com/1037944/219954819-e1670562-1027-4b34-8c62-1e7cd64d4796.svg)

 ## Install